 Benefits of ASU’s Pre-Health Professions Program

-- ASU consistently has one of the highest acceptance rates to health professions schools among state universities in Texas.
+ASU consistently has one of the highest acceptance rates to health professions schools among state universities in Texas

 Our acceptance rates vary from year to year (sometimes they are as high as 100 percent), but we consistently average just more than 50 percent.
 The statewide average is about 35 percent, and the national average is 45 percent.

-- ASU is one of the best values at a public four-year institution in the state.
 ASU has lower tuition rates than most other state universities in Texas.
 We offer a high-quality education at one of the most affordable prices and have a strong history for placing students in the health professions.

-- ASU has an outstanding reputation with medical and professional schools.
 Our graduates have been accepted at every medical and dental school in Texas as well as others nationwide.
 Many have graduated at the top of their class, so we have an established record of sending well-prepared students.

-We have a rigorous academic program.
+ASU has a rigorous academic program

 This is to ensure you are prepared for the pace and workload of post-graduate work and a career in the health professions.

-Our award-winning faculty are dedicated to teaching and learning.
+Our award-winning faculty are dedicated to teaching and learning

 The university is designated as a regional teaching institution by the State of Texas.
 Our faculty members are committed to teaching, and we like doing it.
 Many of us conduct research that you can be a part of (see below), but our primary concern is teaching and your academic success.
 You will not find teaching assistants (TAs) instructing our labs for science majors.
 All the labs for our majors are taught by the Ph.D.s who also teach the lecture sections.